+"Key Stage 2; SATs take place in May and are far more formal than Key Stage 1, hence they seem much more stressful!
 The tests which are taken in year 6 cover the three core subjects, English, Maths and Science.
 Very bright children may be assessed by teachers to see if they can reach higher levels.
 The papers are sent away to be marked with results being available before your child leaves primary school in July.”

 The words HENCE THEY SEEM MUCH MORE STRESSFUL saddens me so deeply.
-With our fast paced, technologically focused modern world, we seem to fully accept that being a child involves experiencing stress within our education system.
+With our fast paced, technologically focused modern world, we seem to fully accept that being a child involves experiencing stress within the education system.
 Well, I don’t accept that.
 I believe we should be able to have an education system and social system that nurtures a child’s spirit rather than putting them under the stress and pressure of a week of exams (sometimes morning and afternoon).
-And please recognise that I am not criticising the schools or the many amazing teachers that devote their lives to helping our children learn.
+And please recognise that I am not criticising the schools or the many amazing teachers that devote their lives to helping children learn.
 It is the model of education that needs to change.

 The most important thing about doing the Daily Energy Routine with children is to make it FUN!
 Otherwise it is a rigid routine that they are enduring, rather than a series of exercises that can balance their energy, help remove stresses from their system and connect them deeply to their joy.
-Do the DER with music on, or race each other to see who can do it the fastest.
+Do it with music on, or race each other to see who can do it the fastest.
 Ask your child which exercise they love, and which they don’t.
 What could you change about that specific exercise that would make it more enjoyable for them?